kumarikandam/trapcss/doc-wiki/Performance/index.md

-DropCSS is the fastest and the most efficient css cleaner as proved by the benchmark.
+TrapCSS is the fastest and the most efficient css cleaner as proved by the benchmark.

 ## Input